-WHY GO?
-Historic Boston will be forever linked to America’s revolutionary stirrings: Tea Party, anyone?
-In 2013, the Old State House celebrated its 300th anniversary and the Paul Revere House, built in 1680, is even older than that.
+WHY GO: Historic Boston will be forever linked to America’s revolutionary stirrings.
+Tea Party, anyone?
+The Old State House celebrated its 300th anniversary in 2013.
+The Paul Revere House, built in 1680, is even older than that.

 Even if you snoozed through history class in High School, there are plenty of engaging ways to learn about our nation’s birth here, from Tea Party reenactments to Ghost Tours.

 Things To Do In Historic Boston

 First-timers to Boston should meander the 2.5-mile Freedom Trail – a self-guided walking tour that ushers visitors by (and into) 16 highlights of the American Revolution.
 For an additional fee, hire your own personal (or group) costumed tour guide to take you along on an entertaining trip through history.
 Start at the Visitor’s Center and sign up, or purchase a walking tour booklet.
 You can also book a history tour online.